TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 With the line ``@TYPO3\CMS\Extbase\Annotation\Validate("StringLength", options={"minimum": 3, "maximum": 50})``
 the validator for the property ``$title`` is specified.
-In parenthesis the parameter for the validator are specified.
+In parenthesis the parameters for the validator are also specified.
 In our case we make sure that a title of a blog post is never shorter than three characters and will never be longer than 50 characters.